Zimbabwe Country Summary

 World Bank: Control of Corruption Percentile Rank | 10 |

-Corruption is a significant barrier to business in Zimbabwe, with the country scoring poorly on governance and transparency indices, leading U.S. firms to view it as a major obstacle to foreign direct investment.
-Despite the existence of anti-corruption laws and the establishment of the Zimbabwe Anti-Corruption Commission (ZACC), enforcement is often selective, with high-ranking officials frequently evading prosecution.
-Corruption allegations are rampant, and while some measures have been taken to address the issue, such as integrity pledges from officials, the overall environment remains challenging for both local and foreign businesses.
+Corruption is a significant barrier for businesses in Zimbabwe, with the country scoring poorly on governance and transparency indices, which deters foreign direct investment.
+Despite the existence of anti-corruption laws and the establishment of the Zimbabwe Anti-Corruption Commission (ZACC), enforcement is often selective, leading to a lack of accountability for high-ranking officials.
+Corruption remains pervasive across various sectors, with practices such as nepotism and bribery being common, while the government focuses prosecutions on political opponents rather than addressing systemic issues.

 Economy